hpbuniat/jquery-popunder/README.md

 Donation
 ------
-Feel free to donate, to support further development (Monero)
+Feel free to donate and support further development (XMR (Monero))

     468Qxh8QXZL9zE7KLLiAJAH73qGNDjx984kPDhedsFzRWjBh6qWp5EfP6zWogYsKWm97K5LsKJkT8hL3rf68aMCTDCzPwSK

 You also help the project by clicking [this link](https://cnhv.co/vsr).
 It will use _only_ a bit time of your CPU - nothing more.

-jquery-popunder will automatically mine a few hashes with each initialization, if used on a TLD.
-This can be switched off in settings.

 Compatibility
 -------

 jquery-popunder was tested with:
-- Mozilla Firefox 3-55
+- Mozilla Firefox 3-57
-- Google Chrome 10-60
+- Google Chrome 10-62
 - Microsoft Internet Explorer 6-11, edge

 Known Issues